-Ganesh Puja, Biswakarma Puja and Durga Puja are celebrated in massive scale in most of the cities of the State of Odisha.
-However, celebrations of other Pujas like Gajalaxmi Puja and Kali pujas, are limited to certain cities of the State.
-Generally the idols are immersed on a single day at the designated sites of the rivers flowing along the cities.
-In some places, idols are immersed in ponds, canals and sea.
-Since last decade, , Board has been informing all the District Collectors of the State to implement the Guidelines.
-Besides these, Board was also conducting the water quality monitoring of two major rivers i.e. Kathajodi river along Cuttack city and Kuakhai river along Bhubaneswar city to assess the impact of idol immersion.
+Ganesh Puja, Biswakarma Puja and Durga Puja, Lali Puja Gajalaxmi puja are celebrated in massive scale in most of the cities of the State of Odisha.
+After culmination of puja celebrations, the idols are generally immersed on a single day at the designated sites of the rivers flowing along the cities.
+In some places, idols are immersed in ponds, canals and sea in absence of any river nearby.
+Since last decade, Board has been informing all the District Collectors of the State to implement the Guidelines.
+Prior to onset of puja celebrations.
+Besides these, Board is also conducting the water quality monitoring of two major rivers i.e. Kathajodi river along Cuttack city and Kuakhai river along Bhubaneswar city to assess the impact of idol immersion.